National Security (11242.1)

 To pass the unit students are to attempt all assessment items.

 Students are expected to attend tutorials and participate in discussion on the set tutorial questions.
-Attendance can be either virtual or in person on campus.

 Required IT skills